-The other problem is that, at some point, somebody who does care how the game is played-a boss, a board of directors-may well find out.
-For me as an employer, how you do your job has always been more important than what you do.
+At some point, somebody who does care how the game is played, such as a boss or a board of directors, may well find out the truth.
+For me, as an employer, how you do your job has always been more important than what you do.
 Can you be counted on to do things the right way?
 Do you have the appropriate habits to get you through a tough situation, or are you the type to cut corners and hope things turn out all right?
 Your character will determine the answer.